Home / Articles / Fees & taxes

 Binance US stocks: fees, dividends and taxes — count the cost before you buy

 Plenty of people stare at "how much did it go up" and never work out "how much this round trip actually cost me."
-When you buy US stocks (tokenized stocks) on Binance, your real return comes after a few layers of cost — and you still have to deal with how dividends are handled and how tax gets filed, both easy to overlook.
+When you buy US stocks on Binance, your real return comes after a few layers of cost — and you still have to deal with how dividends are handled and how tax gets filed, both easy to overlook.
 This lays the numbers out so you count the cost first, instead of finding out after a win that it was pricier than you thought.

 Binance US stocks costs: how fees are built, whether there are dividends, and what to check at tax time